 R & Company bills its “Objects: USA 2020” as a landmark exhibition and major publication that surveys American art through a curated selection of 50 important historical works and 50 works by some of the most impactful contemporary artists working today.
 Organizers of the show explained its genesis: “In the 1960s, the visionary gallerist Lee Nordness came up with the idea of mounting a survey focused on American craft designers.
 Titled ‘ Objects: USA ,’ the resulting exhibition opened to crowds in 1969 at the National Collection of Fine Art at the Smithsonian Institution, in Washington, D.C., before traveling to 33 venues across the country and abroad.”
 Fast forward five decades and R & Company reimagined the event: “Today, the worlds of art and design are increasingly intermingled; the global pandemic especially has sharpened our perception of design as the gateway to our lived aesthetic and domestic experiences.
 It’s against this backdrop—not dissimilar to the social and cultural upheavals of the late ‘60s—that R & Company presents ‘Objects: USA 2020.’”
 The exhibition is featured on the gallery’s website.

 Christopher’s Linenfold Armoire (Perpendicular Style) 2020 is included in this exhibition.
-In a review in , the exhibition’s curator Glenn Adamson wrote: “Kurtz was interested to learn, while developing the idea for his armoire, that linenfold, and the Gothic, or ‘perpendicular’ style more generally, reached their height in the wake of the Black Death of the fourteenth century.
+In a review in The Magazine Antiques , the exhibition’s curator Glenn Adamson wrote: “Kurtz was interested to learn, while developing the idea for his armoire, that linenfold, and the Gothic, or ‘perpendicular’ style more generally, reached their height in the wake of the Black Death of the fourteenth century.
 The relative austerity of the style reflected a shortage of available labor—so many craftspeople had died—but also, as Kurtz puts it, expressed a need for ‘pure expression of form, confronting the gravity of mortality and loss.’
 Seen from this perspective, the insistent verticality of linenfold is a diagram of apotheosis: a sheaf of vectors, all pointing up to heaven.”

 Christie’s Auction, “Creating Space: Design Online” (2020).